bonfire-networks/website-blog/code_of_conduct.md

 #### Setting boundaries

-If we feel able and safe to, we may want to directly discuss our concerns with the person.
-It helps to start by assuming positive intent - the person making us feel uncomfortable may not be aware of what they are doing, and politely bringing their behaviour to their attention is encouraged.
+If we feel able and safe to, we may want to directly discuss our concerns with the person making us feel uncomfortable.
+It helps to start by assuming positive intent - they may not be aware of what they are doing, and politely bringing it to their attention is encouraged.
 Here's a suggested structure:

 1. I read/noticed... *an observation, free of judgement*
 2. I feel... *[emotions](https://www.sociocracyforall.org/nvc-feelings-and-needs-list/), rather than a projection or thought*